Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 With both app and web access, you don’t need to worry about ABCmouse device compatibility.
 The functionality and usability are generally pretty good on any device.

 Since I’m a pretty protective parent, child safety is one of the most important factors for me when considering any educational program.
 It means a lot to me that ABCmouse is kidSAFE certified, and that it’s been used by over 45 million families.
 You don’t have to worry about any third-party ads bringing in unknown content for your kids to view, either.
 Still, I err on the side of caution, so I recommend always supervising your kids’ sessions off and on.
 I’m also big on limiting screen time, so you can set a daily usage time limit for each child.
-To me, 30 minutes feels like the perfect balance between making sure kids get enough learning in and preventing them from spending too much time online.
+To me, 30 minutes feels like a nice balance between making sure kids get enough learning in and preventing them from spending too much time online.

-Final verdict – Should You Choose ABCmouse?
+Final Verdict – Should You Choose ABCmouse?

 Is ABCmouse good for homeschooling?